-Our most recent certification issued in September 2018 puts us at a contributor status of level 4 and represents a key milestone in our transformation efforts, with year-on-year improvements once again being realised across most pillars of the scorecard as we aim to achieve at least a level 3 rating by 2025.
+Our most recent certification issued in November 2019 puts us at a contributor status of level 3 and represents a key milestone in our transformation efforts, with year-on-year improvements being realised across most pillars of the scorecard.

 Sasol continues to entrench transformation within the organisational culture, enhancing its commitment as a corporate citizen.